GuildOfWeavers/distaff/docs/programs.md

 After the `LOOP` operation, the body of the loop is executed similar to any other block.

-If after executing the loop's body, the top of the stack is `1`, we execute a `CONTINUE` operation. `CONTINUE` operation does the following:
+If after executing the loop's body, the top of the stack is `1`, we execute a `WRAP` operation. `WRAP` operation does the following:

 1. Checks whether the first register of the `sponge` is equal to the value at the top of the `loop stack` (i.e. `s0 = i0`).
 If it is not, the program fails.
-2. Check whether the value on the top of the stack is `1`.
-If it is not, the program fails.
+2. Check the value at the top of user stack:
-3. Resets the `sponge state`.
+    1. If the value is `1`, `sponge state` is reset.
+    2. If the value is `0`, top values from both the `loop stack` and user stack are removed.

-A diagram of `CONTINUE` operation is as follows:
+A diagram of `WRAP` operation, when top of user stack is `1`, is as follows:
 ```
-╒═══ sponge ═══╕  ╒══ context ═══╕ ╒═ loop stack ═╕
+╒═══ sponge ═══╕  ╒══ context ═══╕ ╒═ loop stack ═╕ ╒═ user stack ═╕
-[s0, s1, s2, s3], [c0            ] [i0            ]
+[s0, s1, s2, s3], [c0            ] [i0            ] [ 1            ]
                                   🡣
-[ 0,  0,  0,  0], [c0            ] [i0            ]
+[ 0,  0,  0,  0], [c0            ] [i0            ] [ 1            ]
 ```
-To summarize: the effect of `CONTINUE` operation is to make sure that the sequence of instructions executed in the last iteration of the loop was indeed the loop's body, and also to prepare the sponge for the next iteration of the loop.

-After we execute the `CONTINUE` operation, loop body can be executed again.
+The above ensures that the sequence of instructions executed in the last iteration of the loop was indeed the loop's body, and prepares the sponge for the next iteration of the loop.
+At this point, loop body can be executed again.

-If after executing the loop's body, the top of the stack is `0`, we execute `BREAK` operation. `BREAK` operation does the following:

-1. Pops the value from the `loop stack`, and checks whether it is equal to the first register of the `sponge state` (i.e. `s0 = i0`).
-If it is not, the program fails.
-2. Pops the value from the stack, and checks whether it is equal to `0`.
-If it is not, the program fails.

-Notice that unlike the `CONTINUE` operation, the `BREAK` operation removes top values from both, the `loop stack` and user stack.

-A diagram of `BREAK` operation is as follows:
+A diagram of `WRAP` operation, when top of user stack is `0`, is as follows:
 ```
-╒═══ sponge ═══╕  ╒══ context ═══╕ ╒═ loop stack ═╕
+╒═══ sponge ═══╕  ╒══ context ═══╕ ╒═ loop stack ═╕ ╒═ user stack ═╕
-[s0, s1, s2, s3], [c0            ] [i0            ]
+[s0, s1, s2, s3], [c0            ] [i0            ] [ 0            ]
                                   🡣
-[s0, s1, s2, s3], [c0            ] [              ]
+[s0, s1, s2, s3], [c0            ] [              ] [              ]
 ```
+The above ensures that the sequence of instructions executed in the last iteration of the loop was indeed the loop's body, and clears top values from the `loop stack` and user stack to indicate that the loop is complete.
+The state of the sponge is preserved.

-After the `BREAK` operation is executed we execute `TEND(v1)` operation.
-This sets the `sponge state` to `[v0, v1, c0, 0]`.
+At this point, we execute `TEND(v1)` operation.
+This sets the `sponge state` to `[c0, v0, v1, 0]`.
 We, then, execute 14 `HACC` operations.

-Again, it is important to note that regardless of whether we enter the loop or not, `sponge state` ends up set to  `[v0, v1, c0, 0]` before we start executing `HACC` operations.
+Again, it is important to note that regardless of whether we enter the loop or not, `sponge state` ends up set to  `[c0, v0, v1, 0]` before we start executing `HACC` operations.

 #### Loop execution example
 To illustrate execution of a loop on a concrete example, let's say we have the following loop: